anishumairaa/APAC-HPC-AI-2025-UPMTeam2/DeepSeek-SGLang.md

 # DeepSeek-SGLang Base Code
-## Setting up DeepSeek-SGLang
+## Base Code Information
-We are using Aspire2A as our cluster.
+We are using Aspire2P as our cluster.
 This project used the base script `sglang.sh` from [2025-APAC-HPC-AI. ](https://github.com/hpcac/2025-APAC-HPC-AI/blob/main/5_1_SGLang_DeepSeek_Application_Notes_ASPIRE2A%2B.md)  **This script is used as baseline.**

 A script file `${HOME}/sglang-baseline.sh` with the following contents